 Opportunities for teacher and principal professional development should be provided during the contracted day and the contractual year and administrators must receive an equitable share of district professional development funds.
 MAESP will provide creative resources and high quality opportunities for leadership, learning, and networking to assist in the development of effective elementary and middle level school principals.
 (75, 89, 06, 13, 14)

-Non-public early childhood, elementary, and middle school administrators should be active members in professional organizations like MAESP.
-(75, 89, 06, 13)
+Non-public early childhood, elementary, and middle school administrators should be welcomed as active members in professional organizations like MAESP.
+(75, 89, 06, 13, 18)

 Elementary principals' salaries should be based on professional preparation, experience, responsibility, performance, and length of contract year.
 This compensation should exceed the salaries, including career ladder stipends, of those whom the principals supervise.
 (73, 91, 01, 11, 13)